Skip to content

 The Bottom Line

 Orthodox Jews vaccinate their children.
-The rare exceptions are exactly that — rare, non-representative, and condemned by the community's own leadership.
-Framing this as an "Orthodox Jewish issue" was a media failure that reinforced stereotypes and obscured the real story: a community that responded to a crisis by doubling down on the science its own religious authorities endorsed.
+The rare exceptions are exactly that — rare, non-representative, and condemned by our own leadership.
+Framing the outbreak as an "Orthodox Jewish issue" reinforced old stereotypes and missed the real story: a community that answered a crisis by doubling down on the science its own rabbis endorsed.

 I'm an Orthodox Jewish woman from Brooklyn.
 I can't speak for every Orthodox Jew — when I write outside my experience, I say so.